 Each of these initiatives to promote the manufacture, sale and use of electric vehicles places demands on the charging infrastructure and associated Smart Metering for customer billing.
 Although the charging infrastructure has not yet been standardised this is being actively pursued.

 3.4 Smart Grid

+Smart Grids

+Electricity generation from renewable and conventional energy, the efficient and reliable distribution of electrical energy are requiring solutions for decentralised small producers of electricity and operators of the electricity transport networks.
+Communication channels are required, which can be realised also wirelessly to some extent.

+For this purpose, in particular to smart grids, there are already a number of technology and frequency options available or under discussion to meet the requirements of intelligent electricity networks: These range through PLT, GSM, ZigBee, and alternative low power radio systems.

+For the realization of wireless communications for smart smart grids are predominantly frequency bands below 1 GHz best suited.

+- 450 MHz (PMR/PAMR)

+- Mobile networks (PMR/PAMR elsewhere)

+- Public networks (wireless access)

+- 870-876 MHz (extension for SRD - applications, ETSI proposal)

+Under frequency-regulatory aspects it is also decisive how far realisations are possible within the framework of the existing Regulation (individual allocations, General allocations).
+Also, some still pending requests outside of radio frequency regulation can affect the future spectrum requirements (security-related requirements, data protection, etc.).

 Europe's integrated utility network will be subject to substantial restructuring in the coming years as a direct consequence of the ongoing liberalisation of the energy market.
 The present electricity supply infrastructure, which is characterised by large, centralised power stations, will evolve into a system comprising both centralised and decentralised electricity supplies including micro generators, electric vehicles as well as small and medium sized renewable sources.
 This process will place new demands on the engineering of these systems, including equipment specification and control.
 The anticipated rapid growth in the numbers of decentralised micro generators requires an advanced integration strategy to be developed.
 Part of this integration will be a supporting communication network to permit the monitoring and control of these generators as they are switched on and off line.
 This same network can also be used to assist consumers to make informed choices on their consumption.

+Hence.a smart grid is made possible by robust, end-to-end communicationstechnologies.
+These technologies, working alongside the electrical grid, pull indata from all over the grid.
+Sensing devices are placed throughout the electricalgrid and in consumers’ homes and businesses.
+Information from the devices aresent to applications that can read and act upon the data.

+Important objectives are:

+Improve Power Delivery and Quality:

+Automated load balancing in the smart grid;

+• Power quality management;

+• Automated switching of components of the smart grid and related protection systems

+Increase Operational Efficiency

+Automation of asset monitoring and management

+Analytics for decision support;

+Connected mobile workforce ;

+Monitor and control renewable energy sources everywhere

+Maintain grid stability as renewableenergy sources are added;

+Meet environmental targets and regulatory requirements

+Engage Customers in Energy Management

+Information and incentives for reduced or more intelligent energy usage

+Direct load controls

+Improved customer service.

 The Smart Grid is the integration of technologies that permit inter alia the: